Championing Open Government: Right to Know Week 2017 wrap up

 - Release of the ‘Monitoring of Agency Disclosure Log Practices Report’ – a report on the IPC and ten principal departments’ disclosure logs, and considerations for all agencies on how to maximise transparency and public access to information in their operational context

-- Blog post with the Department of Finance, Services and Innovation
+- Blog post with the Department of Finance, Services and Innovation (page no longer available)

 - Blog post and podcast with the State Record Authority of NSW